100 Things

 40. I cry at the end of "Mr. Roberts," and "The Last Hurrah", and at some of the gut-punching Budweiser commercials with the clydesdales.

-39. I lost two friends at the World Trade Center on September 11th, and was morosely engrossed in it for nearly a year, at times wanting to think about it and feel sad.
+39. I lost two friends at the World Trade Center on September 11th, and was morosely engrossed in it for nearly a year.

-38. I am a Roman Catholic, and I believe what I was taught... the presence of God in communion and the whole deal of dying and going to heaven.
-I'm also totally counting on the redemption/forgiveness thing to get there, though!
+38. I am a Roman Catholic, and I believe what I was taught...
+I'm also totally counting on the redemption/forgiveness thing.

 37. I believe in ghosts, and that my house is visited from time to time by the very benevolent presence of the man who owned the house for a good 30 years or so before we moved in.
 [We bought it from his widow.]
-I get the feeling that he checks in to go on rounds every so often, usually after we make a change (paint a room, install a new light).
-So far, he hasn't objected to anything we've done.
+He goes on rounds every so often, usually after I make a change (paint a room, install a new light).
+So far, he hasn't objected to anything.

 36. As kids, after hearing about how the BVM (Blessed Virgin Mary) appeared to children at Lourdes, my sister and I prayed that she'd come to our house.
 Then 20 minutes later, we were scared sh*tless, told our parents what we' done [as if we'd just broken a window].
 "I don't think she would scare two young children," Mom said.
 "It's okay.
 You can go back to sleep."
 Whew!

-35. I was not afraid to die until I became a father.
-Now I don't want to leave.
+35. I was not afraid to die until I became a Dad.

 34. I'd like to think that I'd give my life for a stranger, but given number 35, I wonder if being around for my children would make me hesitate.